Christmas FM

-Christmas FM is a seasonal radio station based in the Republic of Ireland dedicated to Christmas-themed music, billed as "Ireland's Christmas Station".
+Christmas FM is a seasonal radio station based in Ireland dedicated to Christmas-themed music, billed as "Ireland's Christmas Station".
 Airing during the Christmas season, it is a temporary licensed station, traditionally broadcasting from 28 November until 27 December since 2008.
 The station streams over the internet and maintains social media presence.

 History

 It began broadcasting in Dublin in 2008.
 Cork was added in 2009.
 Limerick, Galway and the South East of Ireland were added in 2010.
 With the inclusion of an additional transmitter, Kildare was added in 2011 and 2012.
 In 2013, transmitters were added in the North Midlands, in the North East and in North Wicklow.

 In 2018 the station broadcast network was in Sligo 95.0, Dublin 105.2, Cork 106.7, Galway 87.7, Naas 88.1, South East 103.8, Nth East 99.4, Nth Midlands 101.6, Kilkenny 104.3, Wicklow 106.6, Nth Wicklow 99.5, Limerick 105.5, Ennis/Clare 105.2, Letterkenny 105.7, Kllarney/Tralee 105.0.

 The format is music driven with the addition of Christmas-themed content, billed as trying to bring the 'Magic of Christmas'.
 As a temporary licensed station it does not carry commercial advertising but does have both on-air and online sponsors to cover operational costs each year.

 Dunnes Stores and Cadbury were the main sponsors of the station for 2017, and in 2018 Coca-Cola joined these two main sponsors.